7000 Provider Investigations (PI) Community

 7611 Multiple Incidents of Abuse or Neglect

-For example, the perpetrator physically abused the client four times in one day – at 10:00 a.m., 10:30 a.m., 11:00 a.m., and 12:15 p.m.
-The intake specialist assesses two intakes (for example, one for the first three incidents and another for the last incident).
-Each intake covers a time period of two hours or less.
+For example, the alleged perpetrator physically abused the client four times in one day — at 10 a.m., 10:30 a.m., 11 a.m., and 12:15 p.m.
+The intake specialist completes two intakes: one for the first three incidents and another for the last incident.
+Each intake covers a period of two hours or less.

-However, the intake specialist assesses only one intake when multiple incidents of abuse or neglect are reported and either of the following applies:
+However, the intake specialist completes only one intake when multiple incidents of abuse or neglect are reported and either of the following applies:

-Multiple incidents of exploitation that are reported at one time are considered one ongoing incident of exploitation, regardless of how much time passed between each incident.
-The incidents do not have to be the same type of exploitation in order to be considered one ongoing incident.
+Multiple incidents of exploitation reported at one time are assessed as one ongoing incident of exploitation, regardless of how much time passes between each incident.
+The incidents do not have to be the same type of exploitation to be considered one ongoing incident.
+The intake specialist completes one intake when the report includes one or more incidents of exploitation only.

 7613 Incidents of Abuse or Neglect, and Exploitation

-The intake specialist assesses one intake when the report includes one or more incidents of exploitation and either of the following:
+The intake specialist completes one intake when the report includes one or more incidents of exploitation and either of the following:

-- More than one incident of abuse or neglect that are reported to have occurred within the same two-hour period.
+• More than one incident of abuse or neglect that occurred within the same two-hour period.

-The intake specialist assesses one intake regardless of the amount of time between the exploitation and the abuse or neglect.
+The intake specialist completes one intake regardless of the amount of time between the incidents of exploitation and the abuse or neglect.

-When the intake specialist assesses more than one intake because of incidents of abuse or neglect happening more than two hours apart, the intake specialist may include the allegation of exploitation in any one of those intakes.
+When the intake specialist completes more than one intake because of incidents of abuse or neglect happening more than two hours apart, the intake specialist includes the allegation of exploitation in only one of those intakes.

 7620 Reports Involving Children in DFPS Conservatorship